Jonathan Lewis Obituary - TX | Star-Telegram

-Jonathan Neal Lewis FORT WORTH -- Jonathan Neal Lewis, 57, went to be with his Lord Friday, May 15, 2020, joining his father, Ray M. Lewis; brother, Chis Lewis; and grandfather, Guy Finis Collie.
-SERVICE: Inurnment: 10 a.m.
-Saturday, May 30, 2020, in Greenwood Memorial Park.
-Memorials: If you desire to make a donation in his memory his favorite charity was Make-A-Wish Foundation.
-He was born July 6, 1962, in Minot, North Dakota.
-SURVIVORS: Leaving behind to cherish his memory, mother, Lou Lewis; grandmother, Bernice Collie; brother, Ray M. Lewis, II (Lynn); nephews, Joshua Lewis, (Carlie), Jacob Lewis (Rachel) and Hunter Lewis; niece, Caylie Lewis; uncles, Msgr.
-Gerald Lewis and Guy Collie; numerous great nieces and nephews; as well as many extended family and friends.
+Jonathan Neal Lewis FORT WORTH--Jonathan Neal Lewis, 57, went to be with his Lord Friday, May 15, 2020, joining his father, Ray M. Lewis; brother, Chris Lewis; and grandfather, Guy Finis Collie.
+INURNMENT: was held Saturday, May 30, 2020, in Greenwood Memorial Park.
+MEMORIALS: If you desire to make a donation in his memory, his favorite charity was Make-A-Wish Foundation.
+He was born July 6, 1962, in Minot, N.D.
+SURVIVORS: Leaving behind to cherish his memory, mother, Lou Lewis; grandmother, Bernice Collie; brother, Ray M. Lewis II (Lynn); nephews, Joshua Lewis (Carlie), Jacob Lewis (Rachel) and Hunter Lewis; niece, Caylie Lewis; uncles, Msgr.
+Gerald Lewis and Guy Collie (Judy); numerous great-nieces and nephews; as well as many extended family and friends.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.